qutip/qutip-tutorials/tutorials-v5/time-evolution/012_floquet_formalism.md

 ### Introduction

-In the [floquet_solver notebook](011_floquet_solver.md) we introduced the two functions to solve the Schrödinger and Master equation using the Floquet formalism (i.e. `fsesolve` and  `fmmesolv`).
+In the [floquet_solver notebook](011_floquet_solver.md) we introduced the two functions to solve the Schrödinger and Master equation using the Floquet formalism (i.e. `fsesolve` and  `fmmesolve`).
 In this notebook, we will work with on `FloquetBasis` class which is used by solvers.
 In particular, we will focus on the Floquet modes and quasi-energies.

 More information on the implementation of the Floquet Formalism in QuTiP can be found in the [documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-floquet.html).